Understanding the neutrino mass constraints achievable by combining CMB lensing and spectroscopic galaxy surveys: Results and Discussion

 We first examine the case without CMB lensing.
 BAO information does not constrain $A_{s}$ or $\tau$, but CMB lensing does.
 Because of the lack of information on $A_{s}$, the degeneracy between $M_\nu$ and $A_s$ (and therefore $\tau$) that arises in the combined case does not arise here.
 Therefore, by comparing panels (a) and (e) in Figure \ref{fig_bars_bao}, one can see that fixing $\tau$ makes effectively no difference to the neutrino mass constraint.

 Once CMB lensing is added, the $\tau$ degeneracy is re-established (compare panels (d) and (f)).
-In panel (b), we see that the shape of the CMB lensing power spectrum actually makes a contribution here, unlike in the combined case (Figure \ref{fig_bars_combined}), because the initial constraints are weaker.
+In panel (b), we see that the shape of the CMB lensing power spectrum actually makes a meaningful contribution here, unlike in the combined case (Figure \ref{fig_bars_combined}), because the initial constraints are weaker.
 CMB lensing also tightens the constraints on curvature significantly, breaking the $M_\nu$-$\Omega_k$ degeneracy in panel (a).
-On the other hand, CMB lensing contributes little to the constraints on the dark energy equation of state parameters.
+CMB lensing clearly also helps reduce the degeneracy with the dark energy equation of state parameters, but to a lesser extent.